Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 > Be
 > Alright

-A tool to safeguard the welfare of WH anaesthetists during COVID19 and provide instant access to the most up-to-date information for time-critical procedures to ensure optimal patient care.
+A tool to safeguard the welfare of Western Health anaesthetists during COVID19 and provide instant access to the most up-to-date information for time-critical procedures to ensure optimal patient care.
 Currently under development by a community of volunteers.

 ## Getting Started